 Children must be immunized on schedule.
-Each licensed center must ensure the health and safety of children by sanitizing areasand equipment usedby children.
-Meals and snacks must be nutritious, and children musthave portions large enough to satisfy their hunger.
+Each licensed center must ensure the health and safety of children by sanitizing areas and equipment used by children.
+Meals and snacks must be nutritious, and children must have portions large enough to satisfy their hunger.
 Food must be offered at least once every four hours.
 Local health, building, and fire inspectors visit licensed centers to make sure standards are met.
-All children must be allowed to play outdoors each day (weather permitting) for at least an hour a day for preschool children and at least thirty minutes a day for children under two.
-They mu st have space and time pro vided for rest.
+All children must be allowed to play outdoors each day (weather permitting) for at least an hour a day for Preschool children and a least thirty minutes a day for children under two.
+They must have space and time provided for rest.